 This result does not correspond to the in-degree centrality, but it is in line with the out-degree centrality and the betweenness centrality presented in the last section.
-According to the betweenness centrality score, L-PEng02 (the project engineer of the local partner) could be defined as the gatekeeper in this project and L-Sup02 (supervisor) could be considered as an expert.
+According to the betweenness centrality score, L-PEng02 could be defined as the gatekeeper in this project and L-Sup02 could be considered as an expert.
 It seems that L-PEng02 and L-Sup02 were similarly highly active and also occupied some kind of leadership role.
-As a result, it should be noted that L-PEng02 (the project engineer of the local partner), L-Eng09 (engineer), F-PM01

-(project manager of the foreign partner) and L-PM05 (project manager of the local partner) can be perceived as closing the knowledge gap between the partners.
-L-PEng02 was a project engineer of the local partner, who, based on the data analysis, received knowledge from his bosses (F-PM01, L-PM05 and L-P Eng01) once a day or more by means of face-to-face communication, e-mail or telephone.
-He said that he regarded them as a team, and he sought knowledge from them to fulfil his responsibilities in this project.
-Moreover, L-Eng09 also maintained that he sought knowledge from F-PM01, L-PM05 and L-P Eng01 at least once a week because he trusted their knowledge and experience.
+As a result, it should be noted that L-PEng02, L-Eng09, F-PM01 and L-PM05 can be perceived as closing the knowledge gap between the partners.
+L-PEng02 was a project engineer of the local partner, who, based on the data analysis, received knowledge from his bosses (F-PM01, L-PM05 and L-PEng01) once a day or more by means of face-to-face communication, e-mail or telephone.
+He said that he regarded them as a team and he sought knowledge from them to fulfil his responsibilities in this project.
+Moreover, L-Eng09 also maintained that he sought knowledge from F-PM01, L-PM05 and L-PEng01 at least once a week because he trusted their knowledge and experience.
 In addition, F-PM01 was the only actor who was regarded as a representative actor by the foreign partner; hence, he was involved in different cliques.
 It appears from the data analysis that he received knowledge from his colleagues and bosses (F-AD, L-Sup02 and L-SVP01) less than once a week by means of face-to-face communication and telephone.
-The need for their approval and the need to share experience were the most prominent reasons for seeking knowledge and experience, while he preferred to share his knowledge with his colleagues (L-PM05, L-P Eng01, L-P Eng02 and L-Eng08) once or more than once a week by means of face-to-face communication and e-mail.
+The need for their approval and the need to share experience were the most prominent reasons for seeking knowledge and experience, while he preferred to share his knowledge with his colleagues (L-PM05, L-PEng01, L-PEng02 and L-Eng08) once or more than once a week by means of face-to-face communication and e-mail.
 He acknowledged that the need to fulfil his responsibility was the most prominent reason for sharing knowledge and experience with them.
 L-PM05 was regarded as a project manager of the local partner, who relied on his contact with F-PM01.
 Surprisingly, he preferred to seek knowledge from and share it with L-SVP01, L-PEng01 and L-PEng02.

-As argued in the previous section, L-Sup02 (supervisor) was perceived as an expert, whereas the in-degree centrality of L-P Eng02, L-S Eng01 and L-PM05 was slightly lower than that of L-Sup02 (supervisor).
-L-P Eng02 (project engineer) was also considered to be a knowledge consumer in this ICJV project.
+As argued in the previous section, L-Sup02 was perceived as an expert, whereas the in-degree centrality of L-PEng02, L-SEng01 and L-PM05 was slightly lower than that of L-Sup02.
+L-PEng02 was also considered to be a knowledge consumer in this ICJV project.
 Moreover, it was shown in the analysis in the previous section that this network was organised around L-PM05.
-From the perspective of a clique comembership matrix, L-P Eng02 (project engineer) and L-Eng09 (engineer) could be said to be the key actors at the highest level in this ICJV project with a strong link to a leadership role.
-Meanwhile, F-PM01 (project manager of the foreign partner) and L-PM05 (Project manager of the local partner) were the most active at the second level of the clique co-membership matrix, which may imply that these two actors could also be regarded as key actors in this network together with L-P Eng02 and L-Eng09.
+From the perspective of a clique co-membership matrix, L-PEng02 and L-Eng09 could be said to be the key actors at the highest level in this ICJV project with a strong link to a leadership role.

+Meanwhile, F-PM01 (project manager of the foreign partner) and L-PM05 (project manager of the local partner) were the most active at the second level of the clique co-membership matrix, which may imply that these two actors could also be regarded as key actors in this network together with L-PEng02 and L-Eng09.